 Users and their needs

 Users require EO and GNSS products and information to be available via Internet services.
-This enables them to display, edit download produced analyses, as well as to integrate GNSS measurements with EO observations and export data for distribution in a quick and efficient way.
-Therefore, the functionality of the service shall embrace:
+This enables them to display, download and edit produced analyses, as well as to integrate GNSS measurements with EO observations and export or share via services data for distribution in a quick and efficient way.
+Therefore, the functionality of the service embrace:

-- Analytic section – this main component of the service covers all published produced analyses and information (GIS layers) based on EO imagery (monitoring, crisis events, etc.).
-The layers are available for all interested and permitted users with the possibility to download onto mobile GPS equipment.
+- Analytic section – this main component of the service covers advanced analytic tools and tailored algorithms, all published produced analyses and information (GIS layers) based on EO imagery (monitoring, crisis events, etc.).
+The layers are available for all authorized and interested permitted users also with the possibility to download onto mobile GPS equipment.
 The layers integrated with GPS mobile equipment can be used by final users to conduct mandatory forestry tasks;

-- The analytical toolbox - the set of tools to support change detection analysis and acquire information about the change in forest volume;
+- The analytical toolbox - the set of advanced configurable tools to make or support classification, change detection analysis and acquire information about the change in forest volume;

 - Standard tools (display, zoom, pan, extend, measurement of distance and area, search, information about the metadata, etc.);